Sidney Green (politician): Life and career

 After Schreyer was appointed Governor General of Canada in 1979, Green stood for the party's interim leadership, but lost to Howard Pawley in a vote of caucus members.
 At least five of the seven MLAs who supported Green left the NDP during the 1980s.
 Green himself left the Manitoba NDP on December 4, 1979, citing the proposed anti-scab legislation as his reason.
 He sat as an independent MLA until March 3, 1981, when he became one of the founding members of the Progressive Party of Manitoba.
 The party recognized Green as its leader.
 MLAs Hanuschak and Bud Boyce were also in the new party.

 The Progressive Party was regarded as socialist initially, and supported traditional leftist causes such as full employment and increased profits taxation on resource industries.
 The party also opposed "special status" designations for minority groups, however, and was arguably closer to the political right in such matters.

 The Progressives hoped to run a full slate of candidates in the 1981 election, but were unsuccessful.
 All the party's candidates were defeated.
 Green, who had been re-elected easily in 1973 and 1977, placed a distant third in Inkster, receiving only 783 votes against 6,283 for Don Scott of the NDP.

-Green continued as leader of the Progressive Party.
+He continued as leader of the Progressive Party.
 In 1984, he contested a by-election in the south Winnipeg riding of Fort Garry, but finished fourth with 1,035 votes (Liberal leader Sharon Carstairs was also a candidate).
 He ran in Wolseley, a district in central Winnipeg, in 1986, this time earning 347 votes and again placing fourth.

 The Progressive Party gained some notoriety in the 1988 election by convincing former Manitoba premier Douglas Campbell, a veteran of the province's original Progressive Party, to speak at a fundraising event.
 This did not help the party's electoral fortunes, however: all its candidates again were defeated, and Green won only 445 votes when he ran in Kildonan.

 Green made further unsuccessful bids for the legislature in the 1990 general election in Kildonan, and the 1992 Crescentwood by-election, coming in fourth both times.
 He was unable to find a successor as party leader in 1995, and dissolved the Progressive Party on July 13 of that year, after having fielded no candidates in the provincial election on April 25.

 Green's political position shifted rightward in the 1980s.
 In a 1990 advertisement, the Progressive Party argued in support of balanced budgets and rejected any state sanctioning of "distinct status" for minority groups such as aboriginals and homosexuals.
 In addition to leading the Progressive Party, Green also continued his law practice throughout the 1980s.
 He published his memoir, Rise and Fall of a Political Animal, in 2003.

 In May 2013, Green wrote an opinion piece advocating the abolition of the Senate of Canada.

+Green died on June 7, 2026, at the age of 96.